Alpenglow88/oTTo/docs/cheatsheets/gems.md

 ```

 # **[Cucumber](https://cucumber.io/)**
-This is the Gem that provides the Cucumber Gherkin syntax to OTTO.
-This is documented in part [here](features) but this is the core BDD essence of OTTO so it is a really good idea to go check out their more up-to-date documentation at the link in the Gem name.
+This is the Gem that provides the Cucumber Gherkin syntax to oTTo.
+This is documented in part [here](features) but this is the core BDD essence of oTTo so it is a really good idea to go check out their more up-to-date documentation at the link in the Gem name.

 # **[Geckodriver-Helper](https://github.com/DevicoSolutions/geckodriver-helper)**